AIARD's Constitution and Bylaws

 Section 1 - Officers

-The officers of the Association shall be a president, president-elect, vice president, and secretary-treasurer.
-At the discretion of the Executive Board, the secretary-treasurer position may be divided into two separate positions of secretary and treasurer.
+The officers of the Association shall be a president, vice president, secretary, and treasurer.
 In addition, there shall be five directors, one of whom shall be the immediate past-president.
 This group of officers and directors shall constitute the Executive Board of the Association.
 All officers shall be members of the Association.

 Section 2 - Election of Officers

-The Secretary-Treasurer shall be elected by a vote of the membership for a term of two years, without limitation on the number of terms for which he or she can be reelected.
-The Secretary-Treasurer shall be a member of the Executive Committee and shall be eligible for nomination for election to Vice President.
+The Secretary shall be elected by a vote of the membership for a term of two years, without limitation on the number of terms for which he or she can be reelected.

-One Director shall be elected each year for a four-year term.
-The immediate Past-President shall serve for one year as a Director.
+One Director shall be elected to the Executive Board of the Association each year for a four-year term.
+The immediate Past-President, if not elected to another officer position, will be invited to serve for one year as a Director, concluding the end of their service as President.

 Section 3 - Nominations

 Nominations for the offices to be filled by membership voting shall be by a Nominating Committee of three members appointed by the President.
-The Nominating Committee shall submit one name for each office to be filled.
+The Nominating Committee shall submit at least one name for each office to be filled to the President and Secretary on or before March 31.

-An official ballot, containing the list of nominees, shall be mailed by regular or electronic mail by the Secretary-Treasurer to each member of the Association on or before April 1.
-Ballots shall be returned within 30 days of mailing to the office of the Secretary-Treasurer for tabulation.
+An official ballot, containing the list of nominees, shall be mailed by regular or electronic mail by the Secretary to each member of the Association on or before April 20.
+Ballots shall be returned within 30 days of mailing to the office of the Secretary for tabulation.

 The elected officers shall be so informed by the President prior to the annual meeting at which the election results will be announced.
 New officers will begin their term of office immediately after the annual meeting.